manny-uncharted/ansible-learning/README.md

 Now Ansible is properly installed and we can then move on to the next step.

 ## Configuring Inventory in Ansible
-Ansible can work with 2 or more server in your infrastructure in order to work with these servers.
+Ansible can work with 2 or more servers in your infrastructure to work with these servers.
 Ansible must establish connectivity with them.
-This connectivity is established using ssh for linux and powershell remoting for windows.
+This connectivity is established using ssh for Linux and PowerShell remoting for windows.
 This particular feature is what makes ansible agentless (you don't need to install additional software on the target machines for it to be able to work with ansible).
 Information about these target systems is stored in an inventory file.
 If you don't create an inventory file, ansible will use the default inventory file that is located at /etc/ansible/hosts.

-- Taking a look at a sample inventory file:
+Take a look at a sample inventory file:
 ```
 server1.company.com
 server2.company.com